 Our regular church service times are: every Sunday at 10:00 am.
-“In-person” services have resumed from 15 November 2020 but on a restricted basis to comply with social distancing requirements.
-You are welcome to attend but you need to book in advance so we do not exceed our maximum numbers allowed.
-You can contact us to book via this website, if you wish.
-We are also continuing to publish weekly ‘virtual’ services on the website.
+“In-person” services resumed from 15 November 2020 to 03 January 2021 on a restricted basis to comply with social distancing requirements.
+Unfortunately, increased restrictions have again put paid to in-person services.
+In the circumstances, we are continuing to publish weekly ‘virtual’ services on the website.

 At certain times of the year, there are extra services (e.g. Christmas and Easter) and there will usually be specific announcements on this website about any alterations to “normal service”.